What Is Cyber Threat Hunting? Process, Types and Solutions

 In this case, the indicators of compromise (IoC) work as a trigger for the threat hunting process.
 IoCs are forensic data that help researchers find malicious activity on networks and devices.
 Data breaches, malware, and trojans can be among the revealed threats.

 Specific business-related risks, trends, and vulnerabilities analysis that are unique to a company`s system can also be the starting point of a threat hunt.

 Key Elements of Cyber Threat Hunting

-The main purpose of cyber threat hunting is to monitor day-to-day activities and traffic across the network and investigate possible anomalies to find any yet-to-be-discovered malicious activities that could result in a data breach.
-In this regard, threat hunting presents four qualities:
+The main job of cyber threat hunting is to monitor day-to-day activities and traffic across the network.
+During this proactive process, you will investigate possible anomalies to find any undiscovered malicious activities that could lead to a data breach.
+In this regard, threat hunting presents four key elements:

 - Methodology.
 For a successful cyber threat hunting process, organizations must engage in a proactive, ongoing, and ever-evolving approach.
 An ad-hoc, improvised perspective will be counterproductive and only produce minimal results.

 - Technology.
 Most organizations already have comprehensive endpoint security solutions with automated detection in place.
 Threat hunting works in addition to these and adds advanced technologies to find anomalies, unusual patterns, and other traces of attackers that shouldn’t be in systems and files.

 - Skilled personnel.
 Threat hunters are cybersecurity experts who not only know how to use the security technology mentioned.
 They also combine a persistent aspiration to go on the offensive with instinctive problem-solving capabilities to uncover and mitigate hidden threats.